karuna24s/bollywood/README.md

 # Bollywood

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/bollywood`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to my Bollywood CLI gem!
+This gem will scrape a list of Upcoming Movies from Bollywoodmdb and you will be able to choose the movie learn more about that particular film including cast, release-date and synopsis.
+I built this gem as a project for the Flatiron School's Learn Verified Full Stack Web Development online program and I hope you enjoy it!

 ## Installation